 If your claim involves injuries, you will be assigned an adjuster who specializes in these claims.
-This adjuster will detail any medical benefits available and provide any required forms.
-If other parties were injured, the insurance company needs your cooperation in their investigation to ensure a swift and fair resolution.
+This adjuster will detail with any medical benefits available and provide the required forms.
+If other parties were injured, the insurance company needs your cooperation in their investigation, to ensure a swift and fair resolution.

-If you’ve experienced damage to your property and/or vehicle and have further questions regarding your insurance policy, please contact your BrokerLink broker.
+If you’ve experienced damage to your property and/or vehicle and have additional questions regarding your insurance policy, please contact your BrokerLink broker.

 Visit our Insurance Centre for instructions about how to proceed with a claim at your insurance company*.